SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 <a name="practice-3"></a>
 ### Practice 3 :  Monitoring processes

-#### List processes running
+#### Displaying the list of processes
 * Type the command `w` through 2 consoles : one connected on bioinfo-master, the other connected on one node
 * Type (on the node connected) the command `ps`without option, then with the option `u`, `ua`,  `uax`
 * Type the command `top`on the node
-> then use the "option" c to display the complete process
+* Then use the "option" c to display the complete process
-> then display only your processes
+* Then use the "option" u to display only your processes

 #### Kill a process - downloading files from SRA through two ways
 We want to download one fastq file from NCBI SRA (available here https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR304976 ) using SRAtoolkit as below :